Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

 ## About the code

-The relevant code for this sample is in the `Program.cs` file, in the `RunAsync()` method.
+The relevant code for this sample is in the `Program.cs` file, and in the `PrepareConfidentialClient()` in the `RunAsync()` method.
 The steps are:

 1. Create the MSAL confidential client application.

     Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user, but on its own application behalf.

     ```CSharp
-    IConfidentialClientApplication app;
-    app = ConfidentialClientApplicationBuilder.Create(config.ClientId)
+      _app = ConfidentialClientApplicationBuilder.Create(_config.ClientId)
-                                              .WithClientSecret(config.ClientSecret)
+         .WithClientSecret(_config.ClientSecret)
-                                              .WithAuthority(new Uri(config.Authority))
+         .WithAuthority(new Uri(_config.Authority))
+         .WithClientCapabilities(new[] { "cp1" }) // Declare this app to be able to receive CAE events
          .Build();

+      // Attach an app token cache
+      _tokenCache = new MSALAppMemoryTokenCache(_app.AppTokenCache, _config.ClientId);
     ```

-2. Define the scopes.
+2. Acquire a token and make a call to MS Graph

    Specific to client credentials, you don't specify, in the code, the individual scopes you want to access.
-You have statically declared them during the application registration step.
-Therefore the only possible scope is "resource/.default" (here "https://graph.microsoft.com/.default") which means "the static permissions defined in the application"
+You have to statically declare them and admin consent to them during the application registration steps as there will be no users in-front of this app to consent.
+Therefore the only possible scope is "resource/.default" ( **https://graph.microsoft.com/.default**"**) which means "the static permissions defined in the application"

     ```CSharp